HaasJona/freesewing/markdown/org/docs/designs/umbra/instructions/en.md

 Pin the elastic to the waist opening of the fabric on the selected side, ensuring that you line up the quarter markings.
 It can be very helpful to stitch it on by hand so your elastic is kept in place properly for the next step.

-Sew the elastic to the garment using a zigzag stitch.
+Sew the elastic to the garment using an elastic stitch.
 You will have to stretch the elastic slightly as you sew to make it lay flat against the fabric.
 Avoid stretching the fabric itself.

 ![Sew elastic to the outside of the garment](step09.svg)